Achievable logoAchievable logo

 Personal Consumption Expenditure (PCE) Price Index

-Technically, the Federal Reserve targets inflation based on the Personal Consumption Expenditure (PCE) Price Index, which is very similar to CPI but with nuanced differences in weighting and measurement.
+Technically, the Federal Reserve targets inflation using the Personal Consumption Expenditure (PCE) Price Index.
+It’s similar to CPI, but it uses different weighting and measurement methods.

-If you’re interested in the details, this article is a great reference: PCE vs. CPI: What’s the difference and why it matters right now
+If you want the details, this article is a helpful reference: PCE vs. CPI: What’s the difference and why it matters right now

 Yield curves

-Federal Reserve actions heavily influence the bond market.
-One way to track changing dynamics is through yield curves, which display yields of similar debt securities across multiple maturities.
-For example:
+Federal Reserve actions strongly influence the bond market.
+One way to track changing conditions is through yield curves, which show yields for similar debt securities across multiple maturities.

 Time money chart

 This is a normal (ascending) yield curve.
-As the name suggests, it is a standard yield curve.
-Securities with shorter maturities maintain lower yields, while longer maturities reflect higher yields.
-As we already know, more time means more risk exposure.
+Shorter maturities have lower yields, and longer maturities have higher yields.
+This reflects the idea that more time generally means more risk exposure.

-Sometimes, the yield curve displays a unique bond environment.
-For example:
+Sometimes, the yield curve takes on a different shape.

 Time money chart